Assignment Help

 How to Choose Between Slack and Microsoft Teams

-This is the most common choice students face.
 The answer depends almost entirely on your institution.
 If your university provides a Microsoft 365 account, use Teams — the document integration alone justifies it.
-If your university uses Google Workspace, use Slack (which integrates deeply with Google Drive) and pair it with Google Meet for video calls.
-If your group is working on a software engineering project, Discord‘s voice channels and screen-share are often more fluid than either.
-And if your project is purely creative — visual design, media, or art — consider whether your communication tool integrates with Figma or Miro, because that integration will matter more than channel organization.
-Computer science students in particular benefit from Discord’s developer community culture and GitHub integration.
+If your university uses Google Workspace, use Slack and pair it with Google Meet.
+If your project is software engineering, Discord‘s voice channels are often more fluid.
+Choose the tool that fits your ecosystem rather than adding a new one.

 Common mistake: Running group project communication across three different apps simultaneously — Teams for some members, WhatsApp for others, and email for the rest.
 This fragments the conversation and guarantees someone misses something critical.
 Choose one primary communication platform on day one and enforce it.